 Introducing Auyuittuq National Park

 Among the globe's most flabbergasting places, Auyuittuq (ah-you-ee-tuk) means 'the land that never melts.'
 Appropriately, there are plenty of glaciers in this 19,500-sq-km park, plus jagged peaks, vertiginous cliffs and deep valleys.
-Hikers trek along the 97km Akshayuk Pass (crossing the Arctic Circle) between late June and early September, when it's snow-free.
-Nearby, climbers scale Mt Thor (1500m), the earth's highest sheer cliff.
-Camp wherever you can find a safe, wind-proof, ecologically appropriate spot.
+Hikers trek the 97km Akshayuk Pass (crossing the Arctic Circle) in summer, when it's snow-free.
+Nearby, experienced climbers and base jumpers scale Mt Thor (1500m), the earth's highest sheer cliff, and twin-peaked Mt Asgard (2015m), famed for the parachute scene from The Spy Who Loved Me.
+Camp in any safe, wind-proof, ecologically appropriate spot.
 Nine emergency shelters dot the pass.